jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/search_template/list.md

 ## Getting the list of the search templates

 This API returns the templates.
-A templates is a query stored with its parameters.
+A template is a query stored with its parameters.
 It can be easily recalled using its name.

 **Requirement:** OpenSearchServer v1.5